joeferg425/RECTFDEMOS/ctfs/ctf3/CTF3_README.md

     ![find the function](readme_files/ghidra_find_function.png)

 - When the user submits a password, it is stored in `local_414`.
-We can tell this because that is compared and then later printed back to the user as seen in the decompilation from Ghidra below.
+We can tell this because `local_414` is compared against `local_614` using [strcmp](https://www.cplusplus.com/reference/cstring/strcmp/) and then later printed back to the user as seen in the decompilation from Ghidra below.
 This means `local_614` must have the real password in it, and `local_e18` must be the flag.

     ![password logic](readme_files/ghidra_password_logic.png)